fedorajuandy/fedorajuandy/README.md

 ![Header](https://github.com/fedorajuandy/fedorajuandy/blob/main/GitHub%20Banner.gif "Header")

 # Heyaaa! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-- I’m Fedora Yoshe Juandy a.k.a. @fedorajuandy
-- 👀 I’m interested in software engineering, computer science, technology in general, design, games, and tibits of many things such as languages, biology, etc.
+- 👀 I’m interested in software engineering, computer science, technology in general, design, games, and tibits of many things such as languages, biology, philosophy, and much more.
 I love learning new things and deepening what I have known.
 - 🌱 I’m currently learning computer science and machine learning, while improving in web and others.
-- 💞️ I’m looking to collaborate on any project.
+- 💞️ I’m looking to collaborate on any project and any opportunity to take a step forward in life while helping other people.
-- 📫 How to reach me:
+- 📫 How to reach me: https://www.linkedin.com/in/fedora-juandy-552225204
-     fedorajuandy@gmail.com
-     linkedin.com/in/fedora-juandy-552225204

 # Technologies
 '![](https://img.shields.io/badge/Code-Java-informational?style=flat&logo=Java&logoColor=white&color=007396)